HarrisonMonash/ELK-STACK-PROJECT/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+- Answer the following questions to fill in the blanks:
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?
-  Copy the elk_install.yml to /etc/ansible/elk_install.yml
+  The file is elk_install.yml and you copy it to /etc/ansible/elk_install.yml

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
  Update the hosts file to include the elk server and it's internal IP with the following command:
 [ELK]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://20.92.81.58:5601/app/kibana#/home .
+This URL has the ELK server IP and the open port of 5601 on Kibana.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._